tsdat/tsdat/docs/tutorials/pipeline_customization.md

 ![NCEI reader python file](custom/custom3.png)

-Note, after running the reader, the pipeline runs the dataset through the retriever.
+Note that `reader.py` is the first bit of code that the pipeline runs after finding the datafile(s).
+After running `reader.py`, the pipeline configures the dataset using `retriever.yaml`.
 If variable names are changed in the reader source code, this change should be reflected in the variable's input names in `retriever.yaml`.

-We now need to tell tsdat now to use our csv file reader.
-Open the `retriever.yaml` file and replace the `readers` block
+After setting up the reader, we next need to tell tsdat now to use our csv file reader.
+Open the `retriever.yaml` file and replace the `readers` block with:
-with:

 ```yaml title="pipelines/custom_pipeline_tutorial/config/retriever.yaml"
 readers: